The Villager of Level 999: Anime

 An anime television series adaptation was announced on August 21, 2025.
-The series will be produced by Brain's Base and directed by Yoshinobu Kasai, with Shinzō Fujita supervising series scripts, Kentarō Matsumoto designing the characters, and Hiroshi Nakamura composing the music.
-It is set to premiere in 2026.
+It is produced by Brain's Base and directed by Yoshinobu Kasai, with Shinzō Fujita supervising series scripts, Kentarō Matsumoto designing the characters, and Hiroshi Nakamura composing the music.
+The series aired from July 2 to September 17, 2026, on TV Tokyo and BS Fuji.
+(Note: TV Tokyo listed the series premiere on July 1 at 24:00, which is effectively July 2 at midnight JST.)
+The opening theme song is "Not a Hero", performed by Nakuru Aitsuki and Itsuki Natsume, while the ending theme song is "HP", performed by Yukimura.
+Crunchyroll is streaming the series.